ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 Video previews are a great opportunity to publicize your work or event to a wide audience.
 Video previews are accessible from the conference website on the VIS YouTube channel prior to, during, and after the conference.

 IEEE Visualization allows authors to release their video preview on websites and any social media platform prior to the conference, but **authors should not release their presentation videos to the public until AFTER the conference**.
-Do not upload your presentation vide to YouTube, as such videos may conflict with the conference uploads.
+Do not upload your presentation video to YouTube, as such videos may conflict with the conference uploads.

 <!--
 Terminology used in this document: